xin-huang/SeleDiff/README.md

 We assume the divergence time of YRI-CEU and YRI-CHS are both 5000 generations, while the divergence time of CEU-CHS is 3000 generations.
 This information is stored in `./examples/data/example.time`.

-First, we estimate variances of Ω using sub-command `compute-var`.
+First, we estimate variances of Ω using sub-command `compute-var`:

     > SeleDiff compute-var --geno ./examples/data/example.geno \